Skip to main content

 In most courts, these arguments don’t add up to much more than the-dog-ate-my-homework excuse.
 The sticker is almost always the reasonable time period (90-day) rule.
 Courts expect that, between inferred intent, expected sophistication, and a 90-day window to notify the other party the short check is unacceptable, there’s really no reason any payee should keep a short check unless they’re fine with that being the new amount of the settlement.

-Kim Rathbone’s best advice as an experienced subrogation attorney is to cover all your bases; if you want to pursue the full amount of the claim, send the check back with a detailed note explaining why it wasn’t acceptable payment.
-Watch the full episode of On Subrogation: Depositing a Check for Less than Full Balance here.
+Kim Rathbone’s best advice as an experienced subrogation attorney is to cover all your bases; if you want to pursue the full amount of the subrogation claim, send the check back with a detailed note explaining why it wasn’t acceptable payment.
+Oftentimes, a savvy subrogation attorney can maximize subrogation recovery from adverse carriers simply by being persistent, if not relentless.